synrc/n2o/README.md

 Information for Nitrogen users:

-* Page construction from binaries
+* Page construction from Erlang binaries
-* Do all Actions are triggered through WebSocket channel
+* All actions are triggered through WebSocket channel
-* Work within Cowboy processes
+* Works within Cowboy processes
-* Bert/jQuery
+* Dependency on Bert / jQuery
-* no JSON, urlencode and nitrogen.js
+* no JSON encoding for client/server data transfer, no use of urlencode and Nitrogen.js
-* Enough Compatible with original Nitrogen to convert Nitrogen sites to N2O
+* Enough compatibility with original Nitrogen to convert Nitrogen sites to N2O
 * Clean codebase
 * Separate Advanced Nitrogen elements
 * GProc process registry instead of nprocreg